raphaelleroffo/intro-to-gis/Session2/session2_tutorial.md

 Let's imagine you want to export data in GeoJSON to play with it in kepler.gl ([Kepler only lets you load CSV of GeoJSON, in WGS84](https://docs.kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map#geojson)).

-Leave your CRS as it is for now; the conversion will happen as we export a copy of your dataset.
-Now, right click on your polygon layer > Export > Save features as...
+**Leave your CRS as it is for now**; the conversion will happen as we export a copy of your dataset.
+Now, right click on your polygon layer > `Export` > `Save features as...`

 <img src="../img/S2-17.png" width="700">

 Select GeoJSON as the format.
 The second field to fill is the File Name. **Careful!
-Here QGIS needs a full path actually, so you have to click on the three dots to open up your explorer!** Navigate to your `Session2` folder and name this layer `Zone30Areas`.
+Here QGIS needs a full path actually, so you have to click on the three dots to open up your explorer!** (it's a common beginner error to only write the name and get an error message here).
+Navigate to your `Session2` folder and name this layer `Zone30Areas`.

 <img src="../img/S2-18.png" width="700">

-Set the CRS to Default: EPSG:4326 WGS84 (you may need to click on little earth with a hat symbol if it's not available from your dropdown menu):
+Set the CRS to Default: EPSG:4326 WGS84 (you may need to click on little earth with a hat symbol if it's not already available from your dropdown menu):

 <img src="../img/S2-19.png" width="700">

 Press OK.
 The new layer is automatically added onto your map canvas, and is now also saved in your directory.
-Please now remove the new layer from your layer list by selecting it (in blue) and then clicking the Forbidden sign logo:
+Please now remove this new layer from your layer list because we won't need it here.
+Select it (in blue) and then click the "white page and forbidden sign" icon:

 <img src="../img/S2-22.png" width="700">